sunnybala/scrabblebench/README.md

 response = requests.post('http://localhost:3000/api/solve', headers=headers, json=json_data)
 ``

-### 3. Install Python Dependencies in This Repo
+### 3. Install Python Dependencies in This Repo.
+I used python 3.9.4 for reference.
 ```
 pip install -r requirements.txt
 ```

 ### 4. Input Keys / Params
-In static/script.js, enter in your OpenRouter key.
+In .env, enter in your OpenRouter key and your xAI key.
 ```
-// insecure for public deployment! use this to run locally.
+XAI_API_KEY = 'blah'
-const OPENROUTER_KEY = ''
+OPENROUTER_API_KEY = 'blah'
 ```
 Additionally, pick a seed in script.py so that games are consistent.
 ```